How much does it cost? This cost me less than 50p per person

-The tortilla “naans” were an idea born from a combination of having leftover tortillas dangerously close to going off and forgetting to buy actual naan breads in the week.
-But they turned out to be amazing!
-And a great lower-carb option too.
-Altogether, naans and all, this works out at about 650 calories per person; better than my usual Indian banquet of butter chicken and onion bhajis, anyway!
+The tortilla “naans” (which are not naan breads at all, but are an alternative side to this curry dish) were an idea born from a combination of having leftover tortillas dangerously close to going off and forgetting to buy actual naan breads in the week.
+They turned amazing!

 So, this is how I did it…

 1. First thing’s first, heat up the frying pan and add your chunkier vegetables – potatoes, carrots, anything that takes a little longer to soften up.
 Fry these off for about 5 minutes.

 2. Then add the rest of your veggies, along with the chopped tomatoes, coconut milk, curry paste, tomato puree, crumbled stock cube and seasoning.
 Cook this for about 15-20 minutes, and just keep an eye on the liquid levels – if it starts to dry up, add a splash of water to tide it over.

 3. Following the packet instructions, along with some seasoning, and cook the rice, either on the hob or in the microwave.

 4. Place the tortillas on a baking tray, brushed with a teeny tiny amount of oil, sprinkled with seasoning and put them in the oven for about 5 minutes, until they crisp up.

 Tips & Tricks

 - An excellent way to bulk this up even further (as if it doesn’t have enough going on already!) is to add lentils or chickpeas.
 They’re both really filling, are great for you, and are awesome ingredients for a curry.

 - If you’d like the sauce a little thicker, sprinkle in a small pinch of flour and stir.
 It’ll help thicken everything up (I’m not a fan of runny sauces).